Active label cleaning for improved dataset quality under resource constraints: Discussion

 Although the present study focused on imaging, the proposed methodology is not limited to this data modality, and empirical validation with other input types is left for future work.
 It will also be valuable to explore, for example, having the option to also annotate unlabelled samples, or actively choosing the next annotator to label a selected instance.
 Such extensions to active cleaning will significantly broaden its application scope, enabling more reliable deployment of machine learning systems in resource-constrained settings.

+Here, we assume that the majority vote was representative of the ground truth.
+However, in some cases majority vote can become suboptimal when annotators have different levels of experience in labelling data samples\cite{krause2018grader}.
+For these circumstances, future work could explore sample selection objectives and label assignment taking into account the expertise of each annotator.
 Similarly, multi-label fusion techniques \cite{khetan2017learning, rodrigues2013learning, tanno2019learning, warfield2004simultaneous} can be used within the proposed label cleaning procedure to restore true label distribution by modelling labelling process and aggregating multiple noisy annotations.
 Such approaches critically rely on the availability of multiple labels for each sample---which can be realised towards the end of relabelling efforts.